Chart Color Schemes

 Gowrie features high concentrations of family households, with a higher-than-average median household size

 Family households account for 82.4% of all households, including 38.7% couples with children, 31.0% couples without children, and 12.2% single parent families.
-Non-family households make up the remaining 17.6%, composed of 15.5% lone person households and 2.0% group households.
-The median household size is 2.8 people, larger than the Australian Capital Territory average of 2.6.
+Non-family households constitute the remaining 17.6%, with lone person households at 15.5% and group households making up 2.0% of the total.
+The median household size is 2.8 people, which is larger than the Australian Capital Territory average of 2.6.

 Frequently Asked Questions - Households